-In addition to the Ethics and Leadership curriculum and the Introduction to Arabic and Chinese course, each student takes a full load of honors-level junior year courses.
+In addition to the required Ethics and Leadership and Introduction to Arabic and Chinese courses, each student takes a full load of honors/AP-level junior year courses.
 Required courses are determined by each sending school’s requirements; in general, each student takes a core schedule of English, social studies, math, foreign language, and science classes.
-In particular, SEGL offers English (required of all students), U.S. History, U.S. Government & Politics (preparing students for the AP exam in a single semester), AP-level and Intermediate Spanish, AP-level and Intermediate French, AP-level AB and BC Calculus, Precalculus, AP-level and Introductory Physics, and AP-level and Introductory Chemistry (all science courses are “lab” sciences).
+In particular, SEGL offers AP-level English (required of all students), AP-level U.S. History, AP-level Comparative Government & Politics (preparing students for the AP exam in a single semester), AP-level and Intermediate Spanish, AP-level and Intermediate French, AP-level AB and BC Calculus, Precalculus, AP-level and Introductory Physics, and AP-level and Introductory Chemistry (all science courses are “lab” sciences).
 With approval, students may also take independent studies.

 Students who choose to take Advanced Placement (AP) and/or SAT II subject tests that correspond to SEGL course offerings will be well prepared for them, and all courses allow students to reintegrate smoothly into honors classrooms at their home schools.